 - Sompting Abbotts the present house, now a school, was built by the Estate in the 1850s.
 Numerous older houses in Sompting Parish were built by the Estate for people employed on the land.
 Some housing estate development for the communityy was also provided in the twentieth century.

 - The Village Hall was built by the Estate in 1889 as reading and recreation rooms for the community

-- The Sompting Downs Barn was converted from a derelict open fronted cattle shed in 2009
+- The Sompting Downs Barn was converted from a derelict open fronted cattle shed, completed spring 2008

 - Middle Yard Barn, on Lambleys Lane, our only surviving threshing barn, was rescued by being converted to workshop and offices for Nutshell Construction in 2012